obriencj/python-mapbind/README.md

 # or like this
 a, b, c = map(data.get, ("a", "b", "c"))

 # then stop it.
-Use mapdict instead:
+Use mapbind instead:
 a, b, c = mapbind(data)
 ```